 Satin Ice fondant in Bright Green, White, Black, Pink

 Optional: scalpel/small knife & pallet knife

 Step 1: Cover cake in light or lime green fondant or buttercream.
 I used Satin Ice Bright Green for this cake.
-Let buttercream chill til firm or fondant set.
+Let buttercream chill until firm or fondant sets.

 Step 2a & 2b: Measure cake diameter and measure down the sides of cake about 1/5 of the way.
-This cake was 6” diameter and I estimated to add about another inch in order to roll out the black fondant to the correct size for the hair on top.
+This cake was 6 inches in diameter, and I estimated to add about another inch in order to roll out the black fondant to the correct size for the hair on top.

 Step 4a & 4b: Cut around the edge of the rolled out black fondant in irregular jagged edges in varying tiny points as if the tops of a triangle.
 No need to be precise; some should be longer and some shorter and closer together.